add2cal/add-to-calendar-button-react/README.md

 ### All options and hidden features

 Find all information about the available parameters and how to configure specific features at the [github.com/add2cal/add-to-calendar-button/blob/main/DOCS.md](https://github.com/add2cal/add-to-calendar-button/blob/main/DOCS.md).

-**Mind that different to the main package, with the React wrapper, you can (and need to) actually declare arrays (like with the options prop) as arrays and objects (like with multi-date setups) as objects!**
+**Mind that, different to the main package, with the React wrapper, you can (and need to) actually declare arrays (like with the options prop) as arrays and objects (like with multi-date setups) as objects!**

 <br />